 Carrots are high in carotenoids, an antioxidant compound found in plants that is associated with a wide range of health benefits.
 These benefits range from a decrease in multiple kinds of cancer to a decrease in cardiovascular disease.
 And yes, they really are good for your eyes, thank you again carotenoids.

 Cooking carrots slightly changes the nutritional content and make some of the nutrients more bioavailable.
 But both raw and cooked carrots pack a nutrient punch, so no need to favor one way over the other.
 To get the most out of the carotenoids found in carrots, you should try to eat them with a little fat (like the coconut oil used in this recipe).
 It assists in the benefits becoming better absorbed in your body.

-- Rub mixture evenly all over carrots (I just used my hands).
+- Light grill and let it come up to temperature.
+Mix together coconut oil, cinnamon, chipotle paste, chili powder, and salt.
+Rub mixture evenly all over carrots (I just used my hands).

 - Place on grill over indirect heat and grill for 25-30 minutes, flipping and rotating occasionally.
 Carrots should be slightly soft when you pinch them, but still have a slight firmness towards the inside when done.
 Enjoy!